GTiP-Alliance/GTiP-Crypto-Library/CONTRIBUTING.md

 ## Contributing Code

-We are following a gitflow process, [it is described in detail here](https://github.com/qredo/Qredo-Crypto-Library/wiki/VERSION-CONTROL)
+We are following a gitflow process

 ### Features